Nabesaka/twitter-stream/readme.md

 Donate link: http://return-true.com/donate/
 Tags: twitter, timeline, tweets
 Requires at least: 2.8
-Tested up to: 4.5
+Tested up to: 4.6
-Stable tag: 2.7
+Stable tag: 2.7.1

 Twitter Stream is a very simple Twitter plugin designed to show a users Twitter timeline.
 Also includes file caching to stop API overuse.

 ## Description ##

-oAuth is now functioning correctly.
-After installing go to "Settings" -> "Twitter Stream" and follow the instructions to get started.
+THIS PLUGIN IS NO LONGER UPDATED EXCEPT FOR CRITICAL UPDATES AND/OR BUG FIXES.
+PLEASE CHECK OUT MY OTHER PLUGIN [AOI TORI](https://wordpress.org/plugins/aoi-tori/) INSTEAD.

 Twitter Stream is a simple plugin designed to simply show a users Twitter timeline.
 It includes file caching to stop overuse of Twitter's API.
 You can also choose how many updates to return (maximum of 200).
 It also includes autolinking for URL's found within the timeline.
 Also includes a date ago feature, showing the time the tweet was posted in xx ago format.
 Also has a permalink pointing to the tweet.